All Products

 Note

-The system predefines some key configuration files.
-The names and content of these files are maintained by the system.
-You cannot directly modify their names or overwrite their content.
-The file names that cannot be changed include the following: spark-defaults.conf, kyuubi-defaults.conf, executorPodTemplate.yaml, spark-pod-template.yaml, driver_log4j.xml, executor_log4j.xml, session_log4j.xml, spark.properties, and syncer_log4j.xml.
+The system predefines a set of key configuration files whose names and content are managed internally.
+You cannot rename or overwrite them.
+The locked file names are: spark-defaults.conf, kyuubi-defaults.conf, executorPodTemplate.yaml, spark-pod-template.yaml, driver_log4j.xml, executor_log4j.xml, session_log4j.xml, spark.properties, and syncer_log4j.xml.

-After you create a custom profile, you can click Edit or Delete in the Actions column to modify or remove the custom profile.
+After the file is created, click Edit or Delete in the Actions column to modify or remove it.

-Example 1: Enable Ranger authentication in Spark Thrift Server
+Example 1: Enable Ranger authentication for Spark Thrift Server

-Create a configuration file named ranger-spark-security.xml and save it to the path /etc/spark/conf.
-The following example shows the data in the file.
+Create a configuration file named ranger-spark-security.xml and save it to /etc/spark/conf.
+Use the following content:

 <configuration>